aretasg/pacpac/README.md

 * Paratope clustering provides several clustering options.

 ### Clustering options
-* If `structural_equivalence` is set to `False` compares CDR lengths when paratyping and assumes that CDRs of the same length always have deletions at the same position - positional equivalence (Richardson et al., 2020).
-Check e.g. CL-97141 in `Pertussis_SC.csv` for outliers to this assumption.
+* If `structural_equivalence` is set to `False` matches paratopes of equal CDR lengths only and assumes that CDRs of the same length always have deletions at the same position - positional equivalence (Richardson et al., 2020).
+Check e.g. CL-97141 in `Pertussis_SC.csv` in the mentioned publication for outliers to this assumption.
-* When set to `True` structurally equivalence as assigned by IMGT is used.
+* When set to `True` structurally equivalence as assigned by IMGT is used i.e. IMGT residue positions are used for residue matching to allow for a comparison at structuraly equivalent positions.
 Assumes that CDRs of different lengths can still have similar paratopes/binding and assigns additional scores for similar residues using a scoring system as described by Wong et al., 2020.
 This option usually results in more sequences clustered (default).
 * Additionally, when `ignore_paratope_length_differences=False` the number of paratope residue matches is divided by the longer paratope residue count to be more sensitive to paratope residue count mismatches (default).
-* In general, if you want more sequences clustered set both `structural_equivalence` and `ignore_paratope_length_differences` arguments as `True`.
+* In general, for more sequences clustered set both `structural_equivalence` and `ignore_paratope_length_differences` arguments as `True`.

 ## Probing and clustering arguments
 ```python